About

 Gary Winogrand, Lee Freidlander, Harry Callahan and Bruce Davidson’s photography led to a fascination with independent film.

 Antonioni, Bertolucci, Rossolini.
-Then Goddard, Truffaut, Cassavetes, Woody Allen, Scorsese and Coppola.
+Then Godard, Truffaut, Cassavetes, Woody Allen, Scorsese and Coppola.

 These fabulous influences shaped an extraordinary two years of study at the Royal College of Art.
 Experimental and without boundaries.
 Pure artistic thought.